Typeform/button/README.md

 })
 ```

 When using HTML API you don't need to call this method separately.
-You need to speciffy config options on the button itself.
+You need to specify config options on the button itself.

 ### selectForm(callback)